 Setting up the site takes less than five minutes.
 This is a very profitable option to optimize speed and improve security.

-When the security has a high priority, it makes sense to think about PRO tariff or even more advanced plan with the application firewall, image optimization, optimization for mobile devices, and much more.
+When security is a high priority, it makes sense to think about a PRO tariff or an even more advanced plan with the application firewall, image optimization, optimization for mobile devices, and much more.

 Who uses Cloudflare?
 According to Alexa, the market share of Cloudflare reaches 78% of all websites using the CDN.
 The most famous customers include:

 - Digital Ocean

 Read: 🚩 Here is a comparison of various WordPress CDN’s for you

 Incapsula is a free CDN.
 Like Cloudflare, its work will always be 100% free, with no restrictions or trial periods.

 The free level also includes bots protection to protect the site from malware attacks.
 The platform also helps easily perform two-factor authentication for your site to guarantee even more security.